 The undergraduate minor in health service administration provides a strong foundation of knowledge related to health care administration that will enable the graduate to integrate administration issues with provision of nursing care.

-The minor in philosophy gives students the opportunity to enrich their thinking through the cultivation of critical methods and the exploration of momentous questions.
+The courses required for a minor in Philosophy provides students the opportunity to enrich their thinking through the cultivation of critical methods and the exploration of momentous questions.

-The undergraduate minor in psychology introduces students to the field of psychology.
+The courses required for a minor in Psychology introduces students to the field of psychology.
 This minor would be an advantage to anyone majoring in a health field or any other disciplines related to working with people.

 Students completing a minor in writing learn to write for a wide variety of purposes and audiences, advancing their creative, practical, and critical thinking abilities.
 For baccalaureate students, the 15 hour minor adds value to any degree by emphasizing a skill that is desirable in every employment setting.